 Dr. Latta is a former president of the Northwest Ohio Chapter of Association of Fundraising Professionals, which named her its Outstanding Fundraising Executive.
 She holds a Doctor of Education degree in leadership and policy studies from BGSU and has completed Harvard University's School of Education's Management and Leadership program.
 Through her experience and education, she provides a strong understanding and commitment to leadership, board governance, corporate management, and public policy.
 Dr. Latta chairs the Corporate Governance and Nominating Committee and also serves on the Compensation Committee.
-She is active in many civic and professional organizations including the Toledo Zoo Board of Directors Governance Committee, is a founding member of the Ohio State Parks Foundation Board, Rotary International, and the Watterson Family Foundation, among others.
+She is active in many civic and professional organizations including as a founding member of the Ohio State Parks Foundation Board Executive Committee, the Watterson Family Foundation, Rotary International and has served on the Toledo Zoo Board of Directors, Ohio Arts Council, and Sauder Village Board of Trustees, among other organizations.
+She plans to retire from her position at the University of Findlay in the spring and continue consulting work.
 A former resident of Williams County, Ohio, she now resides in Wood County.